tsangsiu/RB120_OOP/Assessments/Open_Ended_Questions/open_ended_questions.md

 p jason.name # => "Jason"       # 10
 ````

-We can also define our own getter, in which we can modify the value reference by the instance variable when outputted.
+We can also define our own getter, where we can modify the value reference by the instance variable when outputted.
 In practice, the name of the getter is usually the same as that of the instance variable:

 ````ruby
 class Person
   def initialize(n)
     @name = n
   end

   def name
     @name.capitalize
   end